Pepengas/Pepengas/README.md

 - 👋 Hi, I’m @Pepengas
-- 👀 I’m interested in visual basic
+- 👀 I’m interested in visual basic and front end development
-- 🌱 I’m currently learning visual basic
+- 🌱 I’m currently learning visual basic,html,css,javascript
-- 💞️ I’m looking to collaborate on visual basic
+- 💞️ I’m looking to collaborate on visual basic and to create fascinating websites

 <!---
 Pepengas/Pepengas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.